-Expert Funds are attractive for non-retail schemes, whether hedge funds, private equity funds or other schemes aimed at "Expert Investors".
+Expert Funds are attractive for non-retail schemes, whether joint ventures, hedge funds, private equity vehicles or other schemes aimed at "Expert Investors".
 Expert Funds can be established quickly and cost effectively and must comply with the Jersey Expert Fund Guide (the "EF Guide").